alphanome-ai/interview-screening-task/README.md

 You will be scored based on the following:

-- Your ability to understand the problem and your ability to navigate your way around [sec.gov](https://www.sec.gov/) to solve the problem (Especially if you are new to the website)
+- Your ability to understand the problem and your ability to navigate your way around [sec.gov](https://www.sec.gov/) website to solve the problem (Especially if you are new to the website)
 - How you solved the problem or why could'nt you solve the problem is more important than the problem itself.
 - Your method / algorithm to detect IPO filings
 - Tracking delay of RSS feeds (lower the better) for single static IP address.